ucopacme/start-here/one_day_workshops/cloud9_and_awscli.rst

 - securitygroup-ids

 Cloud9 Issue
-  If you are working from Cloud9 environment, you must specify a different set of paramaters for ``subnet-id`` and ``securitygroup-ids``.
-See the section in the Paramaters page for **EC2 params - AWS CLI from Cloud9**
+  If you plan to connect to your EC2 instance (ssh) from your Cloud9 environment, you must specify a different set of paramaters for ``subnet-id`` and ``securitygroup-ids``.
+See the section in the Paramaters page for **EC2 params - SSH from Cloud9**

 When you create your instance, you will need to supply the ``--associate-public-ip-address`` flag in order to generate a public IP